MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization: Experiment

 \subsection{Unsupervised Domain Adaptation Results}

-To rigorously assess the generalization capabilities of our model, we conducted zero-shot evaluations by training on the \textit{University-1652} dataset and directly testing on the \textit{SUES-200} dataset without any fine-tuning.
+To rigorously assess the generalization capabilities of our model, we conducted zero-shot evaluations by training on the \textit{University-1652} and directly testing on the \textit{SUES-200} without any fine-tuning.
 This challenging setting simulates real-world deployment where models must handle unseen data domains.
-The comparative results are detailed in Table~\ref{uda-ds} (Drone$\rightarrow$Satellite) and Table~\ref{uda-sd} (Satellite$\rightarrow$Drone).

-As demonstrated in Table~\ref{uda-ds}, MobileGeo exhibits exceptional generalization in the Drone$\rightarrow$Satellite task.
-While MEAN~\cite{chen2025multi} shows strong performance at 150m, our model consistently outperforms all state-of-the-art methods at 200m, 250m, and 300m.
-Notably, at the 300m range, MobileGeo achieves a top-ranking R@1 score of 97.87, surpassing the next-best competitor by a significant 3.24 percentage points.
-It is crucial to highlight that MobileGeo utilizes only 4.45G FLOPs, compared to the 26.18G FLOPs required by MEAN.

-The superior generalization of MobileGeo is more pronounced in the Satellite$\rightarrow$Drone task, as shown in Table~\ref{uda-sd}.
+As demonstrated in Table~\ref{uda-sd}, MobileGeo exhibits exceptional generalization in the Satellite$\rightarrow$Drone task.
 In this scenario, our model unequivocally achieves the best performance across all evaluation altitudes.
 For instance, it surpasses the strong baseline DAC~\cite{xia2024enhancing} by 3.75 percentage points in R@1 at the 250m altitude.